 Jurisdictional Agencies may request a temporary management option change for a specific geographic area through an AMAC group representative.
 The Jurisdictional Agency(ies) requesting the change must provide a supporting rationale that includes the opinions of all potentially affected jurisdictions.
-The

-Page 30 of 46 March 2021 Protecting Agency may facilitate this process.
+The Protecting Agency may facilitate this process.
 This document will be included with the AMAC group decision record.

-Decision support documentation requirements vary by agency (see Alaska Annual Operating Plan, Attachment 5); however, for all non-standard responses, a decision support process including situational assessment and risk analysis will be used to develop incident-specific objectives, requirements, and courses of action, and document the rationale behind them.
+Decision support documentation requirements vary by agency (see Alaska Statewide Operating Plan, Section V.E.); however, for all non-standard responses, a decision support process including situational assessment and risk analysis will be used to develop incident-specific objectives, requirements, and courses of action, and document the rationale behind them.